Visa policy of mainland China: Former and current nationals of the People's Republic of China and their descendants

 Former nationals of China who have Mainland residency and who have lost their Chinese nationality are also required to produce their Chinese passports for cancellation when applying for their first Chinese visa.
 The cancelled passports will be returned to the applicants along with the new Chinese visa, demonstrating their loss of Chinese nationality.
-The requirement, however, does not apply to Hong Kong and Macau permanent residents as their Chinese nationality is determined by their respective governments.
+The requirement, however, does not apply to Hong Kong and Macau permanent residents, as their Chinese nationality is determined by their respective governments.

 In some cases, a person who has or may have Chinese nationality may encounter difficulties to obtain a Chinese visa unless he or she has renounced Chinese nationality with the appropriate authorities.
-Numerous reports arose in June 2016 that some Canadian citizens of Chinese descent who were either born in Hong Kong or born in Canada to Hong Kong permanent resident parents of Chinese descent were refused Chinese visas.
-Instead, the Visa Centers directed them to the Chinese consulate who then instructed them to apply for Chinese Travel Documents on the ground that they still have Chinese nationality.
+Numerous reports arose in June 2016 that some Canadian citizens of Chinese descent who were either born in Hong Kong or Canada to Hong Kong permanent resident parents of Chinese descent were refused Chinese visas.
+Instead, the Visa Centers directed them to the Chinese consulate, who then instructed them to apply for Chinese Travel Documents on the ground that they still have Chinese nationality.
 The Chinese consulate in Toronto clarified that the criteria of issuing Chinese visas to "Hong Kong residents" has not been changed.
 Meanwhile, an official of the Vancouver consulate acknowledged the policy and said it has been in force since 1996.